1997 Ukrainian Cup final

-The 1997 Ukrainian Cup Final is a football match that took place at the NSC Olimpiyskiy on May 25, 1997.
+The 1997 Ukrainian Cup Final was a football match that took place at the NSC Olimpiyskiy on 25 May 1997.
 The match was the 6th Ukrainian Cup Final and it was contested by FC Shakhtar Donetsk and FC Dnipro Dnipropetrovsk.
 The 1997 Ukrainian Cup Final was the fifth to be held in the Ukrainian capital Kyiv.
 Shakhtar won by a single goal netted by Serhiy Atelkin in the 36th minute.

 There also were a couple of yellow cards issued at this game, both of them to Shakhtar players: Potskhveria and Hennadiy Orbu.

 Road to Kyiv

 Both teams started from the first round of the competition (1/16).
 Shakhtar, if not considering their first game in Mariupol, had some difficulties along the way meeting resistance from every team.
 Especially surprising was the face-off with Vorskla Poltava which almost revenged the miners for the face-slap from two years previously.
 In the semi-final Shakhtar defeated the Armymen which, alas, managed to show no teeth in their second game.
-Dnipro impressed when it easily defeated the two-time winners of the tournament, Chornomorets Odessa.
+Dnipro impressed when it easily defeated the two-time winners of the tournament, Chornomorets Odesa.